-The social pyramid in classical Athens is determined by Under Athenian a citizen was someone born from parents.
-Until the century BC, one parent of citizen birth, usually the , sufficed for citizen status.
-However, in Perikles' Citizenship Law stated that only those born from citizen parents could in the Athenian Participation in the democratic affairs of the city was to those .. that were born from an mother and father.
-Athenian women, those born from Athenian parents and married to
+The social pyramid in classical Athens is determined by

+Under Athenian a citizen was someone born from parents.
+Until the century BC, one parent of citizen birth, usually the .., sufficed for citizen status. .
+Perikles' Citizenship Law stated that only those born from citizen parents could in the Athenian .
+Participation in the democratic affairs of the city was to those that were born from an mother and father.
+Athenian women, those born from Athenian parents and married to an Athenian husband, were not considered They therefore did not have the same andin society.

 Metics, occupied a unique position in the Athenian polis.
 They were citizen of other cities that were residing in Athens.
-They were primarily working in and paid a special levy called
+They were primarily working in and paid a special levy called ..